nplrkn/alsoran/documentation/backlog.md

 # DONE
 - Go public
+- Fix TNLA established event so that it is always processed before first packet
 - Add readmes + review as they appear on Github
 - Rename gnbcu to gnb-cu-cp
 - Simplify and add revision number to connection API